-The pelvic floor, consisting of muscles and ligaments at the base of the pelvis from the pubic bone to the coccyx, supports the bladder, bowel, and uterus.
-Experts state that daily maintenance of pelvic floor health is important for all genders and ages.
-Shan Morrison, a specialist physiotherapist, noted that 10% of men experience persistent pelvic pain.
+The pelvic floor, a vital structure consisting of muscles and ligaments, forms the base of the pelvis, extending from the pubic bone to the coccyx.
+It plays a crucial role in supporting the bladder, bowel, and uterus.
+Experts emphasize that daily maintenance of pelvic floor health is important for all genders and ages.
+Shan Morrison, a specialist physiotherapist, highlights a significant statistic: 10% of men experience persistent pelvic pain.

 Key Strategies for Pelvic Floor Health